CSE151A-Project/151A-project/README.md

    2. We convert the id column to a numeric type and rename it to 'id' for clarity and ease of reference.

 2. Handling Missing Values:
-   1. A boxplot is drawn for the variables 'bathrooms', 'bedrooms', and 'beds' to visualize the distribution and identify outliers.
-Based on the presence of outliers, median values are chosen as a more reliable measure for imputing missing values.
+   1. Based on the presence of outliers, median values are chosen as a more reliable measure for imputing missing values.
 Missing values in 'bathrooms', 'bedrooms', and 'beds' are imputed with the median of each column, grouped by the 'accommodates' category, to maintain the integrity of the data.
    2. Missing values in 'host_response_rate' and 'review_scores_rating' are imputed with their respective median values.
 Before imputation, the 'host_response_rate' is converted from a percentage string to a float.
    3. We drop latitude and longitude column because it is difficult to process this kind of data and we already have City column.